 What do the experts say?

-Expert voices lend further weight to the case for lowercase letters.
+Expert voices affirm the advantages for lowercase letters.
 Dave Thompson, CEO of Educational Fontware, and designer of over 900 fonts said, “Lowercase is definitely easier.
-Most of the letters are a lot shorter, which involves less movement of the hand for the little ones.
 There are fewer pen lifts, and much more similarity between smalls (a, c, d, e, g, o, q for example all start with or have a counterclockwise hook) than caps.
 Lowercase uses retrace without pen lift for b, d, h, m, n, p, and r.
 Caps are usually taught as pen lifts instead of retrace: B, D, M, N, P, and R. Finally, you can make words out of the smalls, but not the caps.”

 Virginia Berninger, a UW educational psychology professor, who studied the effect of handwriting on the human brain, says that it is important to teach lowercase letters first because they are used more frequently in writing and are encountered more frequently in written text.
 Uppercase should only be taught once lowercase letters are legible and automatic.
 Teachers should also keep written work to a minimum until lowercase writing is functional.